blueSparrow2000/DiceGame/README.md

 ### beyond beta version (further implementation will use Flutter instead of python)
+- (better graphics) add health bar object that saves target value and have a shrinking animation at every update (call update instead of directly changing self.hp and drawing health bar)

 - add relics

 - add enemy spawning logics